CNAG-Biomedical-Informatics/pheno-ranker/docs/faq.md

     ```bash
     pheno-raker -r individuals.json --cytoscape-json cytoscape_graph.json
     ```

+     If you like to get summary statistics for the graph use it in conjunction with `--graph-stats`, like this:

+     ```bash
+    pheno-raker -r individuals.json --cytoscape-json cytoscape_graph.json --graph-stats my_graph_stats.txt
+    ```

+     The file `my_graph_stats.txt` will include summary statistics and the [shortest path](https://en.wikipedia.org/wiki/Shortest_path_problem) between all nodes.
+Be aware that this calculation may be time-consuming for large graphs.

     Alternatively, you can use `R` for more graphical options.
 Here are some examples using the [qgraph](https://www.rdocumentation.org/packages/qgraph/versions/1.9.8/topics/qgraph) and [igraph](https://r.igraph.org/) packages: